wallnerryan/pxdocs-backup/content/use-px-backup/backup-stateful-applications/elasticsearch.md

 {{<info>}}
 **NOTE:**

-The template below can not be used alone.
+**NOTE:** The template below can not be used alone.
 Please follow pre-requisites from the following [elastic on kubernetes operations guide](https://www.elastic.co/guide/en/cloud-on-k8s/current/k8s-deploy-eck.html).
 {{</info>}}